-If a pupil is caught smoking or in possession of smoking related materials twice in one term, it is likely they will be required to serve a one day suspension.
-Persistent offenders will be dealt with by the Head of Senior School.
+If a student is caught smoking or in possession of smoking related materials twice in one term, it is likely they will be required to serve a two-day external suspension.
+Persistent offenders will be dealt with by the Head.
 Such a breach of major School rules is viewed extremely seriously leading to temporary and ultimately permanent exclusion.